VK Contest Log

 The default font used in VKCL is the one used in most of the Windows applications by default, and it is pleasant enough but has one small limitation, the letter-O and the digit-0 are not particularly well differentiated, and in the heat of the contest, it may not be noticed that a wrong character was used.

-Starting with VKCL Ver 3.3, a TrueType slash-0 Arial font is being distributed, which is very similar to the default font but has a slash across the digit-0.
+A TrueType slash-0 Arial font is now being distributed with VKCL, which is very similar to the default font but has a slash across the digit-0.
 The image below shows the same call sign in the Call Sign field using the new font and in the Cmn/Name using the default font.

 The only other place the new font would be used is in the Call Sign entry field of the Edit window, with the default font being used everywhere else.